 How Should You Punish A Child For Stealing?

-The following points do not merely discuss punishment strategies but also aim at improving the child’s perspective toward life.
+The following points do not merely discuss prevention and punishment strategies but also aim to improve the child’s perspective toward life.
 Here are some ways to respond when your child steals:

 - Household chores